-b) Sales returns provision
+c) Sales returns provision

 The Company has an internal policy whereby it accepts product returns from customers in certain subsidiaries.
 Provisions recorded for estimated product returns are based on historical experience, market conditions, and drilling activities.
+The allowance for sales returns is generally determined as a percentage of sales for each legal entity.
 Actual returns experienced may differ from estimate.
 The allowance for sales returns is presented in accounts payable and accrued liabilities in Note 8.